200percentmicky/chadmusic/docs/selfhost.md

 # Self-hosting

-To run your own instance of ChadMusic, you will need the following installed on the system you plan to run the bot on:
+ChadMusic was designed to be self-hostable from the start.
+To run your own instance of ChadMusic, make sure you have the following installed on the system you plan to run the bot on:

 - Node.js v16.9.0 or greater
 - npm v8.0.0 or greater.
 - git
 - ffmpeg

+Once you have everything installed, you can proceed to the steps below to get ChadMusic running.

 ### Windows

 1. Download and install Node.js [here](https://nodejs.org).

-?> The latest LTS version is recommended for most cases.
+The latest LTS version is recommended for most cases.

 !> Make sure you include the additional build tools when installing Node.js.
 Many of the bot's dependencies require them.
 If for any reason they were not installed, you will need to install the Visual Studio Build Tools, specifically the **Desktop Development with C++ module**.
 You can install it from the Visual Studio installer [here](https://aka.ms/vs/17/release/vs_BuildTools.exe).
 You do not need to install Visual Studio itself, just the build tools.